Department of Human Sciences

 Students majoring or minoring in human sciences must make at least a C in every human sciences course taken toward their degree.

-Deyhim, Farzad Professor, Department of Human Sciences; B.S., California State University; M.S., California State University; Ph.D., Colorado State University; Ph.D., Oklahoma State University.
+Deyhim, Farzad Professor, Department of Biological and Health Sciences; B.S., California State University; M.S., California State University; Ph.D., Colorado State University; Ph.D.
+Oklahoma State University.

-Oblad, Timothy Assistant Professor, Department of Human Sciences; B.S., Brigham Young University; M.S., Texas Tech University; Ph.D., Texas Tech University.
+Oblad, Timothy Assistant Professor, Department of Psychology and Sociology; B.S., Brigham Young University; M.S., Texas Tech University; Ph.D., Texas Tech University.

-Rees, Kathleen L Professor, Department of Human Sciences; Regents Professor; B.S., Texas A&I University; M.S., Auburn University; Ph.D., The University of Tennessee.
+Rees, Kathleen L Professor, Department of Management, Marketing, and Information Systems; Regents Professor; B.S., Texas A&I University; M.S., Auburn University; Ph.D., The University of Tennessee.